brianfong96/brianfong96.github.io/projects/BibleFamilyTree/README.md

 Open [Bible Family Tree](https://brianfong96.github.io/projects/BibleFamilyTree/) in your browser.
 The data is embedded directly in the page, so you can also open `index.html` locally without starting a server.

 ## Editing the data
-Family relationships are stored in `data/family_tree.json`.
+Family relationships are stored in `data/family_tree.js` as a JavaScript array.
 You can edit this file by hand or use the helper CLI:

 ```bash
 python3 scripts/edit_data.py add "Abel" --parents adam-001 --references "Genesis 4:2" --notes "Son of Adam"